m0zgen/openbld.net/blog/openbld-updates/2024/2024-02-19-openbld-pdp-beta-join.md

 ---
 slug: 2024-02-19-openbld-pdp-beta-join
 title: ↘ Take Control of Your Privacy!
 Join the OpenBLD.net PDP Beta
+description: How to protect your online privacy and the privacy of your family?
+OpenBLD.net Personal DoH Profiling (PDP), can resolve this issue.
 authors: [sysadminkz]
 tags: [openbld, pdp, testing, beta, privacy]
 ---